Wooded Area Real Estate Guide

 What should Wooded Area buyers compare first?

-Start with privacy, usable lot, condition, parking, canyon or bay orientation, and daily routes.
-Then compare the home with La Playa, Loma Portal, and Roseville-Fleet Ridge based on how the buyer actually wants to live.
+The privacy, the lot usability, the condition, the parking, the canyon or bay orientation, and the daily drives — then the home against La Playa, Loma Portal, and Roseville-Fleet Ridge based on how the buyer actually wants to live.

-No. Wooded Area should be compared against its closest buyer alternatives, not every home in Point Loma.
-Compare Wooded Area against La Playa, Loma Portal, Roseville-Fleet Ridge, Sunset Cliffs, and Mission Hills depending on privacy and access.
+No — the honest competition is La Playa, Loma Portal, Roseville-Fleet Ridge, Sunset Cliffs, and Mission Hills depending on the privacy and the access.

 How should Wooded Area sellers make the listing stand out?

-Frederick’s review starts with the broad area, then narrows to the details that change value on this page: Wooded Area guidance should focus on privacy, lot usability, canyon or tree influence, older systems, parking, access, and competition from La Playa, Loma Portal, Roseville-Fleet Ridge, and broader 92106.
+The decision turns on privacy, lot usability, canyon or tree influence, older major components, parking, access — and the competition from La Playa, Loma Portal, Roseville-Fleet Ridge, and broader 92106.

 When should I ask Frederick to review a Wooded Area property?